Do You Know...?

 What retail areas Providence Water serves?

-Providence Water serves Providence, North Providence, Cranston, and Johnston.
+Providence Water serves Providence, North Providence, Cranston, Johnston, and East Smithfield.

 How many wholesalers Providence Water supplies?